harshpreet14/IDC_409_ImageProcessing/README.md

 ---

-## Setting up the Development Environment
+## 📍Setting up the Development Environment
 <a name="setting-up-the-development-environment"></a>

 1. Visit the [official Python website](https://www.python.org/downloads/release) to download the Python version 3.6.8 on your local system.